Afreda323/React-Native-Movie-Explorer/README.md

 # React Native Movie Explorer(WIP)

 Browse movies besed on various different criteria, search movies, and build a movie watchlist.
 The Backend is my [MovieDB GraphQL wrapper](https://github.com/Afreda323/MovieQL).
-It works well on the newest versions of both IOS and Android.
+It works well on the newest versions of both iOS and Android.

+## How to use
+- Clone the repo
+- Install expo on your phone or download an iOS or Android sim npm install npm start

 ### Main Tools